Braided zesting and its applications: Twist Zesting and its Modular Data

 \section{Twist Zesting and its Modular Data}

-Given a premodular tensor category $\cB$ and a braided zesting $(\cB^\lambda,t)$, we would like to provide this zested category with a ribbon structure.
+Given a premodular tensor category $\cB$ and a braided zesting $(\lambda,j,t)$ we will denote by $(\cB^\lambda,t)$ the corresponding braided fusion category as constructed in Proposition \ref{prop: braided zesting construction}, suppressing the dependence on $j$.
+We would like to provide $(\cB^\lambda,t)$ with a ribbon structure.
 In a customary abuse of notation we denote by $\theta_X$ both the automorphism in $\Aut_\cB(X)$ and the scalar by which it acts when $X$ is a simple object.
 Similarly, we will denote the scalar by which $\chi_{a}$ acts on a simple object $X \in \cB$ by $\chi_a(X)$ as well.

 \begin{proposition}